vonglasow/atoum-documentation/source/en/chapter1.rst

    Enable version 'nightly-1568-201210311708'...
 Done !
    Atoum has been updated from version 'old-version' to 'nightly-1568-201210311708' successfully !

-If no newer version is available, atoum will just stop without doing anything.
+If there are no new versions available, atoum stops and nothing happens.

 .. code-block:: shell